JensKanstrupLarsen/safeP4R/README.md

     64 bytes from 10.0.2.2: icmp_seq=2 ttl=62 time=3.43 ms
     64 bytes from 10.0.2.2: icmp_seq=3 ttl=62 time=3.27 ms
     ...

-If the ping is not successful, the command will appear to hang, with no output being generated.

 ### Simple IPv4 table update (Fig. 1)